Contributing to the Nonprofit Success Pack

 We also have a list of some areas that we want to document, but just haven’t been able to get to yet.
 And we’ll even provide Guidelines to help you get started!
 Reach out and we’ll share it with you.

-I heard that Nonprofit Success Pack has regional Community Sprints.
+I heard that Salesforce.org hosts open source Community Sprints.
 Tell me more!
 [Back to Menu]

-What’s a community sprint?
+What’s an open source community sprint?
 It’s a way that everyone, from accidental techies to advanced developers, can work together in person to contribute to an open source project.
 Oh, and have fun while you’re at it!

-You decide what you want to work on over the course of the 1 or 2 day event, and work in small groups to make it happen.
+You decide what you want to work on over the course of the 2 day event, and work in small groups to make it happen.
 It could be code, documentation, reports, videos and more.
 It’s a great way to meet your fellow community members, learn something new and come away energized by the power of the community.
+Since 2018, we’ve combined the NGO and EDU vertices to form an incredible cross-experience event.
+We hope to see you there!

-- The Opportunity: Nonprofit Starter Pack Community Sprint, by Ryan Ozimek
+- Join the Nonprofit Starter Pack Community Sprint, by Vered Meir

 - Salesforce asks nonprofits how to tailor software for their needs San Francisco Chronicle, March 23, 2016